aviggithub/ChatGpt/README.md

 # ChatGpt
-Create own Chatbot Using ChatGpt openAI and How to use OpenAl
+Create own Chatbot Using ChatGpt openAI and How to use OpenAl Services and API